a-r-d/vector-2-trend/README.md

 ## Your feedback

-I am looking for you feedback to see what this could evolve into!
+I am looking for your feedback to see what this could evolve into!
 Some things I have considered:

 - adding in features to do initial vectorization
 - graphical output features